kvlin/ShopNow/README.md

 # ShopNow
-Ecommerce shopping platform using MERN stack
+Ecommerce shopping platform using MERN stack and to be deployed to AWS